-In this section we will discuss what you can do using Gutenberg.
-For installing Gutenberg, please go to [some link to the post].
+In this section, we will discuss what you can do using Gutenberg.
+To install Gutenberg, please go to [some link to the Post].
 On your WordPress dashboard, click Post and select Add New to get started with a new post with Gutenberg customization.
 You will see the following page.

 You can add a block clicking the + sign from the left top or the + sign under the Add title block.
 First of all, you cannot change the Add title block.
 WordPress Gutenberg editor significantly keeps the control of that header block.

 Let’s add some blocks and see what happens.
 Let’s select a Quote Block and write a quotation there.
 On the bottom of the block, you will see you can also add the citation of the quote.

-From the 3 dots of the Quote Block, you can get more options and settings of the block depending on the block’s type.
+From the three dots of the Quote Block, you can get more options and settings of the block, depending on the block’s type.
 If you want to edit the block using HTML, you can select Edit as HTML from the More Options menu.
 See the following image for the difference between the visual and HTML view of a Quote Block.